kiransalve/Power-BI/Learn with Gigs/Questions.md

 d.
 Inner join means only matching

 e.
-Left Anti
+Left Anti - uncommon from left

 f.
-Right Anti
+Right Anti - uncommon from right

 g.
-Anti Inner
+Anti Inner - only uncommon

 https://www.youtube.com/watch?v=77POcNaCrcI

-2. What is Query Folding?
+# 2. What is Query Folding?

 Query folding is the process of pushing data transformation steps back to the data source for execution, like filters, joins, grouping